Clerk Who Trump Targeted Takes Big Step Toward Becoming Civil Court Judge

 The candidate announcements were made by Manhattan Democrat leader Keith L.T.
 Wright along with district leaders Curtis Arluck and Louise Dankberg.
 [Note: Everyone was overjoyed at having Louise back after too-long an absence.]
 Among the district leaders present at Londel’s were the UES’s Rebecca Weintraub, Gabe Panek, and Kim Moscaritolo.

-The nine other candidates reported out by the panel are Harold Baer, Ilona Coleman, Malacha Scott-McLaughlin, Elizabeth Shamahs, Mark Shawhan, Alice Tam Tien, Crystal Villasenor, Ralph Wolf, Eric Wurthorn.
+The nine other candidates reported out by the panel are Harold Baer, Ilona Coleman, Malacha Scott-McLaughlin, Elizabeth Shamahs, Mark Shawhan, Alice Tam Tien, Crystal Villasenor, Ralph Wolf, Eric Wursthorn.

 Then the legislation.
 Former Congresswoman Carolyn Maloney, who is the president of the NY chapter of NOW [National Organization of Women] hosted national and state feminist leaders and other movements leaders fighting for gender equality at the Roosevelt House Public Policy Institute at Hunter College.
 She urged that “Radically optimistic women and allies will be coming together to plot strategies for 2024.” and emphasized that “This is a critically important year with national elections, the state and federal Equal Rights Amendment on the ballot and before Congress and sexual and reproductive health and rights policy issues having been bulldozed over by the Supreme Court.
 These and other issues will affect all people in New York, and NOW will be on the front lines fighting harder than ever before.”